History & Current

 - Professional Development Workshops: A number of one-day professional development workshops, in fall and spring, in different parts of the state.

-- Professional Development Conference: A three-day professional development workshop, held each year in early spring at the Hotel Hershey.
+- Professional Development Conference: A three-day professional development workshop, held each year in early spring.

 - CUPRAP Communications Internship Award: For students of color—an award for minority students interested in pursuing careers in communications.